Need help? Prefer to speak to a live person? Call the Box Office at 215.829.0395 or stop by in person during and we would be happy to assist you!

-Our 19th anniversary season is packed with a diverse line-up of plays and events that celebrate our commitment to theater that is fun, engaging, and connected to our modern world.
-This is the Lantern experience.
-Join us.
+Our 21st anniversary season is packed with a diverse line-up of plays and events that celebrate our commitment to theater that is fun, engaging, and connected to our modern world.
+Join us!

 By Tom Stoppard

 Tom Stoppard's masterpiece is one of the greatest plays of the last 20 years – a tale of two centuries, shifting as seamlessly between eras as it does between farcical comedy and heartbreaking romance.

 More money-saving ticketing options!

 - See 4 great plays for as little as $76

 Choose a 4-Play Series or convenient Flex Package and enjoy a full season of plays, plus priority subscriber seating, 10-25% off box office prices, free ticket exchanges, parking and dining discounts, and more! more

 - Educators: bring your class to the Lantern

 Enhance your curriculum with student matinee performances at the Lantern. more